bossiemanuele/bossiemanuele.github.io/_pages/cv.md

 ## PROFESSIONAL AFFILIATIONS

 - The Order of the Engineer (2026–Present)
+- Italian Scientists and Scholars in North America Foundation (2026–Present)
 - IEEE Eta Kappa Nu (2025–Present)
 - Tau Beta Pi (2024–Present)
 - Phi Kappa Phi (2024–Present)
-- National Society of Leadership and Success (2024–Present)
+- The National Society of Leadership and Success (2024–Present)